A Syllabus For College Transition

 Many colleges and universities are beginning to consider students with parents who attended international universities as first-generation.
 We suggest contacting your admissions counselor, academic advisor, first-generation student programs office, or a trusted person on your campus to learn more.
 There may be resources ready for you!

 Are you currently a college or university student?
-No matter whether you are new to college or a seasoned pro, everyone still has something new to learn and explore.
-Check out this helpful article to learn new terms and then read below for tips on how to learn more about your first-gen identity or navigate your community.
+No matter whether you are new to college or a seasoned pro, everyone still has something new to learn.
+Check out this helpful page to learn new terms and then read below for tips to learn more about your first-gen identity and navigating your community.

 We would love to hear about your experience as a first-generation college student.
-If you would like to share your story with us, please contact us by email- email@example.com.
-Also, follow us on twitter @FirstgenCenter!
+If you would like to share your story with us, please fill out this form.
+Also, follow us on Facebook, Twitter, and LinkedIn @FirstgenCenter!
 Use the #FirstgenForward hashtag to keep up with conversations that might be relevant to your experience.